eliotsykes/rails-activerecord-aerobics/README.md

 Use common sense and deduction to figure out what code is being asked for, then write it, wherever you encounter `YOUR_CODE_HERE` in the exercises.

+If you want a playground of data to experiment and practice with then run `bin/rake db:seed`, followed by `bin/rails c`, and then try out a few queries with the provided data. e.g. `Category.where("name like '%e%'").count` and `Product.all`.

 ## Draft Workout Plans (work in progress)

 ### What to practice?